fgonzalezj/bci/README.md

 # Spring Boot User Management and Authentication Service

-This project is a Spring Boot-based RESTful service that provides functionalities for user account management and authentication.
+This project is a Spring Boot-based RESTful service that provides functionalities for user account management and authentication using JWT.
+It consists of 2 end-points which are described below.
 ## Prerequisites
+### Installation

 Ensure you have the following installed before running the application:

-- SpringBoot (version 2.5.14)
 - Java (version 11)
 - Gradle (version 7)
+### Dependencies
+In the build.gradle file, you can find all the dependencies required to compile and run the project, which are listed below:
 - H2 database (configured in `application.properties`)
+- SpringBoot (version 2.5.14)
+- Jacoco
+- Lombok
+- JWT (version 0.12.3)
+- Spring security OAuth2 (version 2.5.2)

 ## Project Setup